Interlisp/medley/README.md

 ### Setting up X

-Medley Interlisp needs an X-Server to manage its display.
+Medley Interlisp currently needs an X-Server to manage its display.
 Most Linux desktops have one.
 Windows 11 with WSL includes an X-Server.
 For Windows 10 with WSL2, there are a number of open-source X servers; for example vcxsrv.

 Mac users should get [XQuartz from XQuartz.org](https://xquartz.org/releases).